NOAH GRIGNI

-For the past year, I have been working with a small group of 7 trans kids local to New England, interviewing them about their dreams, and painting portraits illustrating the visions they described to me.
+In 2021 and 2022, I worked with a small group of 7 trans kids local to New England, interviewing them about their dreams and painting portraits illustrating the scenes they described.
 The finished portraits depict each child on their own terms, in settings of their choice.
-Some kids asked me to paint them doing things they love, like making music or writing stories, while others asked me to paint intricate fantasies with specific details.
-Getting to know these kids and witnessing their joy, has been the most transformative experience.
-These kids have truly changed the way I see the world, and kept me going on days when I wanted to give up.
+Some kids asked to be painted doing things they loved, like making music or writing stories, while others asked to be painted in intricate fantasies with specific details.
+At the end of the show, I gave the seven portraits to the seven kids, to keep.
+These paintings were gifts of affirmation from me to my community.
+I hope they will serve as joyful reminders of this experience, and this moment in each child's life, as time goes by.
+You can see the seven paintings, and read my artist statement, below.

 Artist Statement: